I am not sure when your dotage officially begins. I suppose it is a gradual process. You start finding tell-tail signs around the house.

-I am not entirely sure when your dotage officially begins.
-I suppose it is a gradual process.
-You start finding tell-tail signs around the house.
-Opening your fridge door to find your confused but well fed cat suffering from a mild case of hyperthermia or when you start leaving your bunch of keys in the car door when you go shopping.
+When you open your fridge door and find your confused but well-fed cat suffering from a mild case of hyperthermia or when you start leaving your bunch of keys in the car door when you go shopping.

-Fortunately, on both occasions, I was shopping at Waitrose, the bastion of groceries for the middle classes, according to Michael McIntyre, so they were there when I got back.
+Fortunately for me, on both occasions, I was shopping at Waitrose, the bastion of groceries for the middle classes, according to Michael McIntyre, so both my car and my keys were there when I got back.

 There is nothing good about getting older.
 Like memory loss.
-I know all the answers to the Times 2 crossword this morning, but I just can’t remember them.
+I knew all the answers to the Times 2 crossword this morning, but I just couldn’t remember them.

-I have no control over thse things, they just happen, but at least I am still in control of my bladder, except when I laugh hysterically.
+I have no control over these things, they just happen, but at least I am still in control of my bladder, except when I laugh.